DsTyM/PharmaciesOnDutyAttica/README.md

 It uses Swagger UI to generate the API Documentation.

 What's next:
-- More Unit Tests (with JUnit and Mockito)
 - Front End in Angular
 - Show pharmacy on duty address on Google Maps using Geocoding API.